llamadrs/llamadrs/README.md

 5. `madrs_predict_segmented.py`: Similar to `madrs_predict_holistic.py`, but it operates on segmented utterances.
 It uses the output from the segmentation module to score the relevant segment of the conversation for each MADRS item.

-6. `evaluatio
+6. `evaluation.py`: This script evaluates the performance of the LlaMADRS system against the expert ratings from the CAMI dataset.
+It calculates metrics such as mean absolute error (MAE), R-squared (R²), and ICC (Intraclass Correlation Coefficient) to assess the accuracy and reliability of the LlaMADRS scores compared to the expert ratings.

-These scripts form the core components of the LlaMADRS pipeline, handling preprocessing, assessment, and segmentation tasks as described in the paper.
+These scripts form the core components of the LlaMADRS pipeline, handling preprocessing, segmentation, assessment and evaluation tasks as described in the paper.

 ## Prompts
 The `prompts` directory contains various prompt files used for MADRS assessment and segmentation.
 The directory is organized into several subdirectories, each representing a specific prompting strategy or variant: